Kyramee/netbox-openshift/netbox/README.md

 helm delete netbox
 ```

-This will not delete the PersistenteVolumeClaims that Netbox, Redis and
+This will not delete the PersistenteVolumeClaims that NetBox, Redis and
 postgresql generated with the installations.
 Those volumes can be used for data
 migration or safe-keeping for later use.